ServiceNow/azimuth/docs/docs/reference/custom-objects/metric.md

 === "Config Example"

-    By default, Azimuth loads Precision and Recall with `average=weighted`:
+    By default, Azimuth loads Precision, Recall and F1 with `average=weighted`:

     ``` json
     {